billchen2k/se-faq/README.md

 Or simply `chmod +x deploy.sh && ./deploy.sh`.

-Any kinds of contribution is welcomed.
+All kinds of contribution is welcomed.